-The Plan models and quantifies the loadings being released in the 13 watershed planning units.
+The WBP models and quantifies the loadings being released in the 22 watershed planning units (see Figure 4).
 The pollutants and the loading amounts are closely related to land use.
 There are high loadings of sediment, chlorides, and other pollutants in areas with residential land use, industrial land use, and road right-of-ways.
-The plan identifies BMP scenarios or templates that are suitable for the various land uses in the watershed.
-An aggressive level of BMP implementation will be needed to achieve substantial pollutant load reductions.